 Paranoia is also a frequent and pronounced result for persons under the influence of cocaine, and subsequent hallucinations are more likely to be associated with paranoid fixations.

-People suffering from cocaine addiction and experiencing cocaine-related psychosis need specialised dual-diagnosis treatment.
+People suffering from cocaine dependence and experiencing cocaine-related psychosis need specialised dual-diagnosis treatment.
 Dual-diagnosis patients require complex care, integrated in a comprehensive rehabilitation programme.
 Castle Craig provides such treatment in its Extended Care Unit.

 Castle Craig’s Residential Cocaine-Detox and Treatment Programme

-Castle Craig Addiction Clinic has successfully rehabilitated patients suffering from addiction problems for over 30 years.
+Castle Craig has successfully rehabilitated patients suffering from addiction problems for over 30 years.
 Our cocaine addiction treatment is personalised to each patient depending on factors such as their pattern of use, the length of their addiction, and other relevant lifestyle factors.
-Cocaine addicts who are experiencing cocaine-related psychosis need specialized, complex dual-diagnosis treatment which is integrated in a comprehensive rehabilitation programme.
+Cocaine addicts who are experiencing cocaine-related psychosis need specialized, complex dual-diagnosis treatment which is integrated into a comprehensive rehabilitation programme.

 Our core treatment for cocaine abuse is made up of specialised addiction group therapy, personal therapy and cognitive behavioural therapy (CBT).
 CBT can be particularly effective for treating cocaine abuse.
 This form of therapy helps the patient to develop new attitudes to both themselves and their addictive behaviour.
 It teaches them to recognise negative thought patterns and counter them with better coping mechanisms.
 In addition, we provide family therapy sessions and bereavement therapy where appropriate.